Generalized Rabinowitz Floer homology and coisotropic intersections: Introduction and main results

 \section{Introduction and main results}

-In this paper, we generalize the Rabinowitz Floer theory which was developed by Cieliebak-Frauenfelder.
-The ordinary Rabinowitz Floer theory has worked on a hypersurface in a symplectic manifold.
-We extend this theory to an arbitrary codimensional coisotropic submanifold.
-Coisotropic intersection was first studied in depth by Ginzburg \cite{Gi1}, and have been explored by many experts.
-(See subsection \ref{History and related results}.)
-Generalized Rabinowitz Floer theory helps us study about the coisotropic intersection problem.
-To be more specific, we shall investigate leafwise intersections on a contact submanifold and the displacement energy of a stable submanifold.
-Furthermore we define a generalized Rabinowitz Floer homology and compute it in the easiest case.\\[0.5ex]
+The coisotropic intersection problem was first studied in depth by Ginzburg \cite{Gi1}, and have been explored by many authors, see subsection \ref{History and related results}.
+Rabinowitz Floer homology theory which was developed by Cieliebak-Frauenfelder \cite{CF} using the action functional introduced by Rabinowitz \cite{Ra} is one of the effective methods to study the coisotropic intersection problem for hypersurfaces.
+We extend this theory to coisotropic submanifolds of arbitrary codimension.
+In this paper, we explore the existence problem of leafwise intersection points on (restricted) contact coisotropic submanifolds and the displaceability of stable coisotropic submanifolds.
+Furthermore, we define the generalized Rabinowitz Floer homology and compute it in the easiest case.\\[-2ex]

-We consider a symplectically aspherical symplectic $2n$ dimensional manifold $(M,\om)$ which is convex at infinity with a closed and coisotropic codimension $k$ submanifold $\Sigma$ in $M$.
-For given submanifold $\Sigma$ of $(M,\om)$, we define a symplectic orthogonal space of $\Sigma$ as $T\Sigma^\om=\ker\om|_\Sigma$.
-Then $\Sigma$ is said to be {\em coisotropic} if $T_x\Sigma^\om$ is a $k$ dimensional subspace of $T_x\Sigma$ for every $x\in\Sigma$.
-We note that $0\leq k\leq n$ by definition of coisotropic.
-We shall recall the definition of stable, contact and restricted contact type for higher codimension cases in Section \ref{coisotropic} which were introduced by Bolle.
-Throughout this paper, we treat coisotropic submanifolds which have one of those types.
+Throughout this paper, we deal with a symplectically aspherical symplectic $2n$-dimensional manifold $(M,\om)$ which is either closed or convex at infinity.
+We call a symplectic manifold $(M,\om)$ {\em convex at infinity} if $(M,\om)$ is symplectomorphic to the positive part of the symplectization of a closed contact manifold at infinity; $(M,\om)$ is called {\em symplectically aspherical} if one has the equality $\om|_{\pi_2(M)}=0$.
+Let $\Sigma$ be a closed submanifold in $(M,\om)$ of codimension $k$.
+We define the symplectic orthogonal space of $\Sigma$ by $T\Sigma^\om=\ker\om|_\Sigma$.
+Then $\Sigma$ is said to be {\em coisotropic} if $T_x\Sigma^\om$ is a $k$-dimensional subspace of $T_x\Sigma$ for every $x\in\Sigma$.
+We note that $k\in[0,n]$.
+The notions of stable, contact, and restricted contact type for coisotropic submanifolds were introduced by Bolle \cite{Bo1,Bo2}.

-\begin{Def} We call a symplectic manifold $(M,\om)$ {\em convex at infinity} if $(M,\om)$ is symplectomorphic to the symplectization of a compact contact manifold at infinity.
-Furthermore $(M,\om)$ is called {\em symplectically aspherical} if one has the equality $\om|_{\pi_2(M)}=0=c_1|_{\pi_2(M)}$. \end{Def}